dkarunakaran/carnd-behavioral-cloning-p3/README.md

 Epoch 15/15
 12992/12992 [==============================] - 207s - loss: 0.0401 - val_loss: 0.0465
 ```
-Finally, below command used to load the trained model for the autonomous mode of the simulator and capture the frames for the video file.
+Finally, below command used to load the trained model for the autonomous mode of the simulator and to capture the frames for the video file.

 ```
 python drive.py model.h5 video